 Keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

 Amitriptyline may make you feel sleepy.
-If this happens, do not drive or use tools or machines.
+If this happens, do not drive and do not use tools or machines.
 Do not drink alcohol.

 Tell your doctor if you experience any troublesome side-effects.

 Amitriptyline belongs to a group of medicines known as tricyclic antidepressants.
 It has been traditionally prescribed for the treatment of depression, although it is rarely used for this nowadays as other medicines are usually prescribed in preference to it.

 Although amitriptyline is only licensed for use in depression, it is commonly prescribed 'off-licence' to help ease certain types of nerve pain, and also to help prevent migraines.
 Current medical practice supports the use of amitriptyline for these reasons, but if you have any questions about your treatment, it is important that you ask your doctor.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking amitriptyline it is important that your doctor knows:

 - If you are pregnant or breast-feeding.

 - If you have an overactive thyroid gland.

 - If you have a problem with the way your liver works.